Families flock to Christmas tree festivals

 Share

-Among them is the Christmas tree festival at St Cuthbert's Church, Copnor, which saw a selection of illuminated trees scattered across the nave for the 15th year in a row.
+Among them was the Christmas tree festival at St Cuthbert's Church, Copnor, which saw a selection of illuminated trees scattered across the nave for the 15th year in a row.
 They were decorated by local children's groups, charities and community groups, including the GP surgery and toddler group based in the church building.

-Claire Cleaver had brought her own children - Elsie, aged 7, and Bertie, aged 4 - to see the tree decorated by her group, Pineapple Tots Childcare, based in Kirby Road.
+Claire Cleaver brought her own children - Elsie, aged 7, and Bertie, aged 4 - to see the tree decorated by her group, Pineapple Tots Childcare, based in Kirby Road.
 It's the fifth year she's been involved.

 "I bring the children from Pineapple Tots here, and my own children, each year," she said.
 "It's a lovely way to begin the whole Advent and Christmas period, and we love the chutneys, the raffles, the home-made cakes, and everything else.
 It's great that the children know the routine, and can go off and do their crafts.
 And there is a real community spirit around the event as well."